Monday, June 27, 2022

 But how's the rest of the game?
 Well, the minigames are mostly alright.
 There are some iconic ones here like Bumper Balls, Face Lift, Bombsketball, and Bobsled Run, but most of the minigames got improved and more fleshed-out versions in the sequels.
 The 1-vs-3 games are also pretty awful here, it's already my least favorite minigame type, but they're especially unbalanced in the first game.
 One element of Mario Party I do like are the single-player challenge minigames, they're simple but mostly a good time, and I wish they showed up more.
 However, I can't talk about Mario Party's minigames without bringing up the blister-inducing joystick-spinning games.
 To put it simply, those suck too.
 I actually think Mario Party's extra content is pretty cool, though.
 There's a lot of gamemodes and fun useless junk you can buy in the shop, and Mini-Game Island is still one of my favorite single player modes in the series.
 Several games have a mode where you run through every minigame, but it never feels like an adventure like it does in this one.
 There really is a lot of charm put into the presentation of Mario Party, from the expressive character animations, to the detailed hub of Mushroom Village, to Yasunori Mitsuda's lovely soundtrack It's a shame Mario Party's core gameplay is such a chore to play because everything around that central gameplay is super charming.

-Overall, while I do have a lot of love for Mario Party's presentation and would play Mini Game Island any day, as a whole, this is a weak first entry in the series and my personal least favorite (main) Mario Party game.
+Overall, while I do have a lot of love for Mario Party's presentation and would play Mini Game Island any day, as a whole, this is a weak first entry in the series and one of my least favorite mainline Mario Party games.
 It's unfair, unbalanced, and incredibly basic, and all the charm in the world can't save a game that just isn't fun to play.

 2/5 Stars